 Stanford President to resign after scientific misconduct investigation

-Mac Tessier- Lavigne announced Wednesday that he would resign after the investigation finds flaws in his research and will retract at least three papers.
+Marc Tessier-Lavigne announced Wednesday that he would resign after the investigation finds flaws in his research and will retract at least three papers.

 MORE IN THIS SECTION

-Stanford University President Mac Tessier- Lavigne announced Wednesday that he would resign after an investigation found “manipulation of research data” and his failure to “decisively and forthrightly correct mistakes in the scientific record.”
+Stanford University President Marc Tessier- Lavigne announced Wednesday that he would resign after an investigation found “manipulation of research data” and his failure to “decisively and forthrightly correct mistakes in the scientific record.”

-A panel of experts concluded that Tessier- Lavigne did not engage in data manipulation, “did not have a material role in the preparation of the data and/or figures that have been publicly challenged, and was not in a position where a reasonable scientist would be expected to have detected any such misconduct,” the investigation report states.
+A panel of experts concluded that Tessier-Lavigne did not engage in data manipulation, “did not have a material role in the preparation of the data and/or figures that have been publicly challenged, and was not in a position where a reasonable scientist would be expected to have detected any such misconduct,” the investigation report states.

 Despite the intense scrutiny, the investigation results refute the Stanford Daily claims in November that a 2009 Alzheimer’s study involved falsified data and that Tessier-Lavigne covered it up.
 The Scientific panel did not find evidence to support this claim.
 But does note, “each of the papers has serious flaws in the presentation of research data.”